keylime/keylime/docs/design/security.rst

 .. note::
     Keylime was originally developed to attest VMs using the deep quotes provided by `vTPM support in Xen`_, for which the root of trust was a hardware TPM.
-However, support beyond `TPM 1.2`_ was never implemented. vTPMs provided by most hypervisors today no longer have a chain of trust rooted in hardware.
+However, support beyond `TPM 1.2`_ was never implemented.
+The vTPMs provided by most hypervisors today no longer have a chain of trust rooted in hardware.

 .. _vTPM support in Xen: https://xenbits.xenproject.org/docs/unstable/man/xen-vtpm.7.html
 .. _TPM 1.2: https://trustedcomputinggroup.org/resource/tpm-main-specification/